whisthq/whist/.github/actions/db-migration/README.md

 The Whist migration strategy revolves around treating our database schema as code.
 Like anything else in the codebase, this involves checking a schema "source of truth" into version control.
 This takes the form of a file in `fractal/webserver/db-migration` called `schema.sql`.

 `schema.sql` represents the shape of the database schema for the branch that it resides in.
-So the `schema.sql` in the `dev` branch represents the database at `whist-dev-server`, and the `schema.sql` in the `staging` branch represents the database at `fractal-staging-server`.
+So the `schema.sql` in the `dev` branch represents the database at `whist-dev-server`, and the `schema.sql` in the `staging` branch represents the database at `whist-staging-server`.

 This means that standard `git` discipline applies to how we manage our database schema.
 Making a change to the database schema involves these steps: